bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+*YES: this can be part of the slicing & dicing.*

 2. Trend related to the news
+*Kind of?
+Home-made stats are kind of taking off in the fan community.*

 3. Who does that?
+*NAH*

 4. Answering a question people care about
+*Kind of?*

 5. Valuable to businesses
+*ABSOLUTELY: Free advice on what matters when preparing for game day--where you don't have to waste your time.*

 6. What's the most popular?
+*NAH*

 7. Cost/Money rankings
+*I could probably come up with something cute, but I'm drawing a blank.*

 ## Misconceptions

 What misconceptions do people have about your topic?
+*The idea is to examine a popular assertion: People think throwing the ball is harder when you have to deal with the elements.
+Like all superficial analysis, it makes sense.
+But does frequentist statistics support it?
+I guess the misconception is that there are demonstrably no misconceptions.*

 ## Examples